Geeks in Phoenix

 You will be prompted to restart Firefox to disable it altogether.
 Remember that even if you disable an extension, you can always enable it at a later date.
 Or if you find you don't need it at all, you can always delete it.
 But remember that if you delete an extension and then realize you did want it, you will have to reinstall it.

 The next selection on the left side menu is Themes, and this is where you change the look of Firefox.
-If you don't like the default theme, you can always download a new tone using the Find more add-ons button at the bottom of the right-hand column.
+If you don't like the default theme, you can always download a new tone using the Find more themes button at the bottom of the right-hand column.

 The fourth selection down the left side menu is Plugins.
-Plugins add support for different types of Internet content, like PDF files and Flash content.

 The Plugins options inside of Firefox

 To reset Firefox, you will need to have access to the Menu Bar.
 To get the Menu Bar to appear, just right-click the blank area above the Address bar and select Menu Bar from the context menu.
-Once you have the Menu Bar, left-click on Help and then Troubleshooting Information.
+Once you have the Menu Bar, left-click on Help and then More Troubleshooting Information.

 Accessing the Troubleshooting Information inside of Firefox